looker-open-source/looker-load-testing/nuke-from-orbit/README.md

    `locust-controller.yaml` - note that you must do this in both the `lm-pod` and `lw-pod` Deployments.

 6. Replace [DOMAIN] in loadtest-cert.yaml and loadtest-ingress.yaml with your domain
-   name: (be sure to replace the placeholder with your actual domain name! - e.g. `example.com`)
+   name: (be sure to replace the placeholder with your actual domain name! - e.g. `example.com`) Note that if you haven't pulled any new updates this step may be unnecessary, but it's safe to perform every time.

         $ sed -i -e "s/\[DOMAIN\]/<your domain name>/g" kubernetes-config/loadtest-cert.yaml
         $ sed -i -e "s/\[DOMAIN\]/<your domain name>/g" kubernetes-config/loadtest-ingress.yaml